What is Mega Camerupt as a Raid Boss?

 Solo Strategy

-- For average players: NO
+- For most players: not recommended

-- Weather boost (Rainy)
+- Rainy weather boost

 Duo Strategy (2 Players)